18 Top Places to Travel Alone in the U.S.

 Accommodation: Top-Rated Resorts in Door County, WI

-4. San Diego, California
+5. San Diego, California

 A solo trip to San Diego is rejuvenating.
 With a consistent climate throughout the year there's never really a bad time to go.
 Take your pick from the beaches along the 70-mile coastline as you relax in the sand or learn a new water sport, like stand up paddleboarding.

-Since you are traveling alone, you can even hit a different beach each day in Del Mar, La Jolla, Mission Beach, and Ocean Beach.
+Since you are traveling alone, you can even hit a different stunning beach each day in Del Mar, La Jolla, Mission Beach, and Ocean Beach.

 Spend some time in Balboa Park, the biggest urban park in the United States, with museums, gardens, music, and the famed San Diego Zoo.
 It's one of the best attractions in San Diego for good reason.

 Accommodation: Top-Rated Resorts in the San Diego Area

-5. Grand County, Colorado
+6. Grand County, Colorado

 There are four world-class dude ranches in the area where you can experience the Wild West at your own pace.
-One of the best dude ranches is Latigo Dude Ranch, which transports you to your private cabin by horse and wagon.
+One of the best is Latigo Dude Ranch, which transports you to your private cabin by horse and wagon.
 All-inclusive weeklong packages make it easy for solo travelers.
 You pick the activities that appeal to you, from daily horseback riding in the mountains to swimming, white water rafting, and yoga.

-6. Washington, D.C.
+7. Washington, D.C.

 Many of the museums are located on the National Mall, so it is easy to stay at a nearby hotel and make that your destination for several days.
 Most of the museums are free, and with easy public transportation, you can visit Washington D.C. alone with minimal cost compared to some other major cities.